tier4/agnocast/README.md

 ## (For developer) Setup pre-commit

-The following command allows clang-format to be run before each commit.
+The following command allows `clang-format` and `markdownlint` to be run before each commit.

 ```
 bash scripts/setup_pre_commit